ABr-hub/B-zierCurve/README.md

   To alter the shape of the curve (e.g., to position it closer to or further from \
   the control points), you must manually adjust the positions of the control points.

-Bézier Curve with Recursive Subdivision
+**Bézier Curve with Recursive Subdivision:**

-    Segmentation:
+Segmentation: \
 In recursive subdivision, the curve is divided into smaller segments.
-At each point tt, the curve is further subdivided into two new curves until a certain depth (maximum recursion depth) is reached.
+At each point $t$,\
+the curve is further subdivided into two new curves until a certain depth (maximum \
+recursion depth) is reached.

-    More Detailed Representation:
+* More Detailed Representation: \
-    This results in more points representing the curve, leading to a more detailed and precise curve.
-The subdivision allows for better control over the shape of the curve, as it brings the curve closer to the positions of the control points.
+  This results in more points representing the curve, leading to a more detailed and \
+  precise curve.
+The subdivision allows for better control over the shape of the curve, \
+  as it brings the curve closer to the positions of the control points.

-    Enhanced Customizability:
+* Enhanced Customizability: \
   With recursive subdivision, the curve can be finely adjusted as needed.
+It provides \
-It provides better visualization of changes in shape when the control points are moved.
+  better visualization of changes in shape when the control points are moved.

 ---